Park and Management Area Rules and Regulations (250-RICR-100-00-1)

 “Park” means any property under the jurisdiction of the Department’s Division of Parks and Recreation.

 “Permitted organized fishing activity" means events or tournaments that are permitted through the RIDEM, Division of Fish and Wildlife with all rules and stipulations included therein.
-(See Fishing Regulations for the Season, Part 60-00-10 of this Title)
+(See Fishing Regulations, Part 60-00-10 of this Title)

 “Person” means an individual, firm, corporation, society, association, partnership, or private or public body.